x1-labs/tachyon/svm/examples/json-rpc/README.md

 To run the example, compile the json-rpc-program with `cargo build-sbf` command.
 Using solana-test-validator create a ledger, or use an existing one, and deploy the compiled program to store it in the ledger.
-Using agave-ledger-tool dump ledger accounts to a file, e.g. `accounts.out`.
+Using tachyon-ledger-tool dump ledger accounts to a file, e.g. `accounts.out`.
 Now start the json-rpc-server, e.g.
 ```
 cargo run --manifest-path json-rpc-server/Cargo.toml -- -l test-ledger -a accounts.json